UNIT-Electronics-MX/unit_devlab_g6k_2g_y_tr_5v_relay_module/software/examples/python_code/README.md

 This sketch demonstrates how to blink a single‑channel relay in MicroPython without using blocking delays.
 Instead of halting the entire program with `sleep`, we use timestamp comparisons (`utime.ticks_ms()` and `utime.ticks_diff()`) to toggle the relay and print its state, while leaving the main loop free to perform other tasks.

+**Note:** This relay module uses active LOW logic.
+The relay energizes when the pin value is 0.

 ## Prerequisites

 - A MicroPython‑capable board (e.g., ESP8266, ESP32, Raspberry Pi Pico).